 Following on from the high quality phonics teaching that all children receive in year 1 and further up the school where appropriate, at Stebbing, children are encouraged to work hard on their spellings both in school and at home with Spellings making up one of the at home tasks that is required on a weekly basis.
 Our spelling curriculum has been adapted from the Spelling Shed’s scheme of work which is supported by their online platform providing fun and exciting methods to help the children learn their spellings.
 New spelling patterns are taught each week and referred back to throughout the week in all English lessons with any spelling homework tasks linking back to the spelling rule taught.
 In order to develop consistent, accurate and confident spellers at Stebbing Primary School, high, age-appropriate expectations are maintained in all classes.
 We also ensure that participation and effort in spellings at home is rewarded in our weekly celebration assembly with opportunities to extend the more able provided in our annual internal and external Spelling Bee competition.
 We believe that through the range of strategies mentioned above, the children at Stebbing Primary School all have the skills, opportunities and appropriate support to develop into consistent, accurate and confident spellers.

 Grammar and Punctuation

 Grammar and punctuation is taught in regular, discrete lessons covering the concepts outlined in the school’s curriculum at the appropriate stage of a child’s development.
-Our personalised curriculum ensures that the national curriculum objectives are covered at the appropriate stage in a child’s schooling whilst also linking to the text types and sentence types taught in our writing throughout the school.
+Our curriculum ensures that the national curriculum objectives are covered at the appropriate stage in a child’s schooling.

 Follow the links below to access Stebbing Primary School’s very own Writing Assessment Framework which has been adapted from Ros Wilson’s writing assessment and planning documents.